Park and ride: Benefits

 for park and ride's widely assumed impact in reducing congestion".

 Park and ride facilities help commuters who live beyond practical walking distance from the railway station or bus stop.
 They may also suit commuters with alternative fuel vehicles, which often have reduced range, when the facility is closer to home than the ultimate destination.
-They also are useful as a fixed meeting place for those carsharing or carpooling or using "kiss and ride" (see below).
+They also are useful as a fixed meeting place for those carsharing, carpooling, or using "kiss and ride" (see below).
 Also, some transit operators use park and ride facilities to encourage more efficient driving practices by reserving parking spaces for low emission designs, high-occupancy vehicles, or carsharing.

 Many park and rides have passenger waiting areas and/or toilets.
 Travel information, such as leaflets and posters, may be provided.
 At larger facilities, extra services such as a travel office, food shop, car wash, or cafeteria may be provided.
 These are often encouraged by municipal operators to encourage use of park and ride.